 Overall we think that focusing on long-term value (of whatever definition) is an objective that most organizations should try to focus on.
 That said, we think that maximizing only shareholder value is a bad thing.
 We think that this approach has lead to negative outcomes in the world.
 Instead, we think that organizations should work towards creating long term value for a mix of their stakeholders.

 There, as ever, is a lot of original work behind this post.
-The concept of value based management may have originated with Peter Drucker, was certainly progressed by Alfred Rappaport, but wasn’t really named until Jim McTaggart used the term in his 1994 book: “The Value Imperative“.
+Peter Drucker may have originated the concept of value based management.
+Alfred Rappaport certainly progressed it.
+However, it was Jim McTaggart who names it when he used the term in his 1994 book: “The Value Imperative”.

 If you see any errors on this page or have any feedback, please Contact Us